Is There a Pony In There?

-Five Steps to Diligence Your B2B Startup Idea
+5 Steps to Diligence Your B2B Product Idea

 It’s a classic question; one that plagues every serious B2B startup at inception and for months — and sometimes years — thereafter…

 Is this a business?
-Do my customers think this is a good idea?
+Do customers want this enough to buy?

 How do you, as an enterprise tech founder, get visibility into whether or not customers are interested in your product before you build it?
 There are ways to effectively do this kind of market research with B2B customers — like an enterprise CIO, a CISO, a people ops, sales or marketing leader — especially larger enterprises.